Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Types of toxic hepatitis

-Find out if hepatitis is contagious.
+It is worth figuring out whether hepatitis is contagious.

 It is important to remember that toxic hepatitis is contagious when the disease is transmitted through oral-genital contact.